Overview - updated January 2026

 Getting there using public transport

-The best way to get using public transport is to catch bus 593 from Mandurah train station.
+The best way to get using public transport is to catch bus 593 or 594 from Mandurah train station.
 Get off the bus on Old Coast Road at the first bus stop after crossing the Dawesville Channel.
-Walk back up (north) Old Coast Road for about 400m, turn left into of Southport Boulevard and follow this to the end – another 1.2km.
+Walk south along Old Coast Road for about 50m, turn right into of Southport Boulevard and follow this to the end – another 1.2km.
 Another option is to take a taxi/Uber to get there.

 Turn around point